Updated on: 11/19/2019

 After an accident, it's only natural to trust that your therapists have your welfare in mind.
 Unfortunately, some medical treatment providers have found that there are easier ways to make money than providing the highest standard of care.
 As you focus on your recovery, watch out for these treatment red flags.

-Years ago, Davis Law Group, P.S., had a client who had been in an accident and was receiving medical care.
+Years ago, Davis Law Group, P.S., had a client who had been in an auto accident and was receiving medical care.
 The client was seeing a chiropractor who she considered a friend, and she trusted his judgment about how much care she needed after the accident.

 Although we were requesting the bills for these sessions regularly, our client told us that her chiropractor had told her not to worry about the cost.